 The IEEE TRANSACTIONS ON COMPUTER-AIDED DESIGN OF INTEGRATED CIRCUITS AND SYSTEMS is published monthly.
 Manuscripts considered for publication should focus on algorithms, methods, techniques, and tools for the automated design of integrated circuits and systems, and on related areas.
 Submitted papers may be of a survey or research nature.
 Research papers must present original contributions and must show significant new material over descriptions or derivations available elsewhere.
 Survey papers are only by invitation, and should review the state-of-the-art in specific CAD fields and, at the same time, provide the readers with research perspectives and future challenges in the considered topic.

 The IEEE must of necessity assume that material submitted for publication is available for general dissemination.
 It is the responsibility of the Author, not the IEEE, to determine whether disclosure of their material requires the prior consent of other parties and if so, to obtain it.

 A. Process for Submission of a Manuscript

 Only electronic submissions will be considered.
-Detailed instructions are posted on the web at https://mc.manuscriptcentral.com/tcad.
+Papers should be submitted at https://ieee.atyponrex.com/journal/tcad

 B. Style for Submission of Manuscript